sylveon/SearchWithMyBrowser/ReadMe.md

 ## Boring legal stuff

-Copyright © 2017 Charles Milette <charles.milette@gmail.com>
+Copyright (C) 2017  Charles Milette

-This work is free.
-You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
-See the LICENSE file for more details.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This software comes without any warranty, see the DISCLAIMER file for more details.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see [here](http://www.gnu.org/licenses/).

 Some assets used where designed by my friend [dAKirby](http://dakirby309.deviantart.com/).
 See his other icons [here](http://dakirby309.deviantart.com/art/Simply-Styled-Icon-Set-664-Icons-FREE-469662576).